-and Taiwan, local currencies issued by the Bank of Chosen (Korea) and the Bank of Taiwan, respectively, were treated as legal tender (both currencies were referred to as "yen").
+In an analysis of trade with colonies and semi-colonies, it will be necessary to pay attention to currencies and tariff systems.
+First of all, the Japanese yen was treated as legal tender in South Karafuto and the South Sea Islands.
+In Korea and Taiwan, local currencies issued by the Bank of Chosen (Korea) and the Bank of Taiwan, respectively, were treated as legal tender (both currencies were referred to as "yen").
 As these currencies were guaranteed to have equal exchange rates with the Japanese yen, the economic effects of their use can be regarded as almost identical to use of the Japanese yen.
 On the other hand, in "Manchukuo," the local currency of yuan was issued and circulated by the Manchurian Central Bank.
 This currency, from its inception, was linked to silver, while the Japanese yen was pegged to gold.
 Thus, relative price movements between gold and silver led to corresponding fluctuations between the Manchurian yuan and Japanese yen.
 Then, in 1935 the Manchurian currency was pegged to the Japanese yen.
 Given this linkage, it is common to include "Manchukuo" when referring to the "yen bloc."
 In Kwantung Province, although the Bank of Chosen notes were treated as legal tender, currencies belonging to Manchuria and China also circulated, making the region in effect a multi-currency area.

 As for tariffs, trade between the mainland, South Karafuto, Taiwan, Korea, and the South Sea Islands was tariff-exempted.
-However, being a colony of Japan did not necessarily mean tariff exemption.
+However, being a colony of Japan did not necessarily mean tariff-exemption.
 In the case of Taiwan, which was colonized in 1895, tariff exemption was not established until 1911; in the case of Korea, which was colonized in 1910, the exemption was established in 1920.
 As for "Manchukuo," tax exemption measures were established shortly after the creation of the Japan-Manchuria currency link.

-As noted above, to conduct economic analyses of Japanese colonies and the like from the 1890s through the 1940s, it will be necessary to note the differences among respective regions in legal and economic systems.
+As noted above, in order to conduct economic analyses of Japanese colonies and the like from the 1890s through the 1940s, it will be necessary to note the differences among respective regions in legal and economic systems.
 Complex transitions in systems at different time periods also need to be considered.
-It is common to treat colonies and semi-colonies inclusively in the previous literature.
+It is common to treat "colonies" and "semi-colonies" inclusively in the previous literature.